penagos/scientiapy/README.md

   WSGIDaemonProcess scientiapy python-path=/path/to/scientiapy:/path/to/scientiapy/venv/lib/python3.6/site-packages
   WSGIProcessGroup scientiapy
   WSGIScriptAlias / /path/to/scientiapy/scientiapy/wsgi.py
-  SSLCertificateFile cert.pem
-  SSLCertificateKeyFile privkey.pem
-  Include options-ssl-apache.conf
-  SSLCertificateChainFile chain.pem
 </VirtualHost>
 ```
-Note this assumes that you have an SSL certificate and that a virtual environment has been setup (with Python 3.6).
-The configuration above should be easily adaptable to other server configs.
+Note this assumes that a virtual environment has been setup (with Python 3.6).
+The configuration above should be easily adaptable to other server configurations.

+## Troubleshooting

+**Invalid command 'WSGIDaemonProcess'**

+Make sure you have installed the `mod_wsgi` apache extension and enabled it with `sudo a2enmod wsgi`.

 ## Acknowledgements
 Scientiapy makes use of the resources listed below, in no particular order: